shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/02-load-data-with-power-query-in-power-bi-desktop.md

 	![Picture 98](Linked_image_Files/02-load-data-with-power-query-in-power-bi-desktop_image17.png)

-	*Each transformation you create results in additional step logic.
+	>**Note**: Each transformation you create results in additional step logic.
 It’s possible to edit or delete steps.
 It’s also possible to select a step to preview the query results at that stage of the query transformation.*

 10. To remove columns, on the **Home** ribbon tab, click the **Manage Columns** group, click the **Choose Columns** icon.